tonycamero/foundry/CHARTER.md

 -	(e) upon request, provide information regarding project participation, including information regarding attendance at project-sponsored events, to The HBAR Foundry;

--	(f) engage The HBAR Foundry for any websites directly for the community; and
+-	(f) engage The HBAR Foundry for[?] any websites directly for the community; and

 -	(g) operate under such rules and procedures as may from time to time be approved by the TSC, provided that such rules and procedures shall not be inconsistent with the purpose and policies of the HBAR Foundry and shall not be detrimental to the HBAR Foundry.

 #### 18. Amendments